aakashmishra-10023/Ludo-backend/SUBSCRIPTION_README.md

 Use the provided API endpoints to test the subscription flow:

-1. Get available plans
+1. **Get available plans** - Call `/subscription/plans`
-2. Create a subscription
-3. Verify payment (webhook will handle this automatically)
-4. Check subscription status
+2. **Create a subscription** - Call `/subscription/create` to get registration link
+3. **Authorize payment** - Visit the registration link to complete authorization
+4. **Check subscription status** - Call `/subscription/my-subscription` to verify activation
-5. Test cancellation, pause, and resume functionality
+5. **Test management features** - Test cancellation, pause, and resume functionality

+### Testing with Razorpay Test Mode

+1. Use Razorpay test API keys in your environment
+2. Create test customers and subscriptions
+3. Use test card numbers for payment authorization
+4. Monitor webhook events in Razorpay dashboard